-If you notice any of the following signs, you may need to provide your lavender plant with more light.
+If you notice any of the following signs, you may need to give your lavender plant more light.

 Low light means your plant does not have access to the energy it needs to complete photosynthesis.
 Therefore, it may not be able to produce the sugars it needs to grow.

 If you notice your lavender plant has not increased in size in multiple months, it may need more light.

 Flowering is an energy-intensive process.
 Therefore, if your lavender plant is not producing flowers, it may be a sign it needs more light.